sjcockell/mmb8052/practicals/practical_01.md

  - What does the command `cat` do?
  - Can you work out how to get `cat` to print the file `myfile.txt` with and without line numbers?
  - What do you think the command listed in `SEE ALSO` does?

+**NOTE** - `man` pages open in the system "pager" program, which on most modern Linux systems is `less`.
+This means that to close an open `man` page, you will need to press "Q".

 # Downloading Data at the Command Line